Travel tips

 Shared Airport Transfers

-Our friends at Flybus offer guests of Reykjavik Bear a 10% discount on transfers by using the discount code RVKBEAR24 on their website.
+Flybus offers Reykjavik Bear guests a 10% discount using the code RVKBEAR25 on their on their website.

 Public Transport